huggingface/blog/phi2-intel-meteor-lake.md

   pipe = pipeline("text-generation", model=model, tokenizer=tokenizer)
   results = pipe("He's a dreadful magician and")
 ```
-* The `group_size` parameter will define the group size to use for quantization,  the recommended value is `128`, while `-1` will results in per-column quantization.
-* The `ratio` parameter controls the ratio between 4-bit and 8-bit quantization.
-If set to 0.8, it means that 80% of the layers will be quantized to `int4` while 20% will be quantized to `int8`.

-Smaller `group_size` and `ratio` values usually improve accuracy at the sacrifice of the model size and inference latency.
+The `ratio` parameter controls the fraction of weights we'll quantize to 4 bits (here, 80%) and the rest to 8 bits.
+The `group_size` parameter defines the size of the weight quantization groups (here, 128), each group having its scaling factor.
+Decreasing these two values usually improves accuracy at the expense of model size and inference latency.

-The entire notebook with text generation examples is [available on Github](https://github.com/huggingface/optimum-intel/blob/main/notebooks/openvino/quantized_generation_demo.ipynb).
+> **_NOTE_**: the entire notebook with text generation examples is [available on Github](https://github.com/huggingface/optimum-intel/blob/main/notebooks/openvino/quantized_generation_demo.ipynb).

 So, how fast is the quantized model on our laptop?
 Watch the following videos to see for yourself.
 Remember to select the 1080p resolution for maximum sharpness.